 States may have different laws

-The Fair Labor Standards Act states the minimum time and space that employers in the United States must allow their employees who are breastfeeding to pump breast milk.
+The Fair Labor Standards Act states the minimum federal break time and space that employers in the United States must allow their employees who are breastfeeding to pump breast milk.
 But 30 states, Washington D.C., and Puerto Rico have their own laws about pumping in the workplace.
-New York, for example, requires pumping breaks for up to three years for all employees, regardless of the size of the company.
-Employers must also notify employees of their right to pump at work.
-For specifics, check your state’s Department of Labor website.

 What is considered “reasonable break time” for nursing moms?